KeyyWYD/archdeps/README.md

 ## Dependencies

-Dependencies can be installed using `install.sh` (see "Install" section)
+Dependencies can be installed using `setup.sh` (see "Install" section)

 ## Install